Matters To Be Reviewed Sample Clauses

 Matters To Be Reviewed.
 Buyer's obligation to close the purchase of the Additional Properties and to pay the Hillside Purchase Price and/or applicable Westlake Purchase Price, as applicable, shall be subject to and conditioned upon (i) Buyer's approval of any new leases, and (ii) Buyer's complete satisfaction with the construction of the applicable Project in accordance with Paragraph 8 of this Amendment and all of the following items, each of which Buyer shall have the right to review and approve or disapprove in Buyer's sole and absolute discretion.

 Matters To Be Reviewed.
 Purchaser shall complete its due diligence review and approval of the environmental condition of the Real Estate within thirty (30) days of the date of this Agreement (the “Due Diligence Period”).
-Purchaser’s due diligence may include, but shall not be limited to the environmental condition of the Real Estate including a Phase I environmental site assessment and, if indicated, a Phase II environmental site assessment, each performed by a licensed environmental consultant selected and paid for by Purchaser, and in accordance with the applicable ASTM Standards.
+Purchaser’s due diligence shall be limited to the environmental condition of the Real Estate including a Phase I environmental site assessment and, if indicated, a Phase II environmental site assessment, each performed by a licensed environmental consultant selected and paid for by Purchaser, and in accordance with the applicable ASTM Standards.

 Matters To Be Reviewed.
 Buyer must complete its Due Diligence Investigation within the Due Diligence Period.
 Seller will allow Buyer and/or its agents reasonable access to the Fee Acquisition Parcels during normal business hours to perform any and all surveys, investigations and inspections desired by Buyer, upon 48 hours advance request made by Buyer and with a Seller escort, if required by Seller; provided, however, Buyer shall not conduct any additional invasive testing beyond that already completed except with the prior written consent of Seller, which consent may be withheld in Seller’s sole but reasonable discretion.
 Any request by Buyer to conduct invasive testing shall be accompanied by a detailed report identifying the agents to be engaged, the testing to be conducted and the purposes to be served by the testing.
 Following any such entry, unless otherwise directed in writing by Seller, Buyer shall return the Property to the condition it was in prior to such entry, including the re-compaction or removal of any disrupted soil or material as Seller may reasonably direct and in compliance with all applicable laws.